- Diseases, Disorders & Conditions

 A book by the series' producer and interviewer, Peggy Sarlin, is available on Amazon.
 It's about some "maverick" doctors who went against the traditional tide of opinion regarding the treatment of Alzheimer's and other dementias.
 This is a terrific book, chockful of life-changing information about the new and proven natural methods to treat this horrendous disease of the brain.
 What Sarlin learned prompted her to create the video series.
 See the Amazon link below for this wonderful book.
 I've already put into use some things I learned from the videos and book.

-Another update, March, 2017: Now 80 and in an advanced state of Alzheimer's, Glen Campbell moved to an assisted living facility where he gets the specialized care he needs and where his wife visits him almost daily.
+Another update, March, 2017: In an advanced state of Alzheimer's, the 80-year-old Glen Campbell lives in a memory care/assisted living facility where he gets the specialized care he needs and where his wife visits him almost daily.
 She recently spoke out about his current condition.
 While the "Rhinestone Cowboy" is no longer able to actually play the guitar at this stage of AD, she says he plays "air guitar," tries to sing sometimes, and "his essence is still there."

 This reminded me of the day my mother sat down to play the piano in my living room, placed her hands on the keys, sat perfectly still for a few moments and then said, "I can't."
 She'd been playing piano by ear since she was a teenager and continued during the early stages of dementia, but the dreadful scourge finally wiped out the part of her memory that once made beautiful music.
 Oddly, the loss didn't seem to upset her, but I had to leave the room to hide my tears.